tobyhodges/building-communities/blogpost-AK.md

 Time and again, and related to why these skills aren't appreciated, we find it difficult to measure and promote the effect of such community and capacity building efforts.
 Hard to link to publications.
 A particular difficulty raised by the DLR team is how to measure improvements in the **quality** of software produced.
 Ultimately, this is what determines whether research software is more dependable and indeed more reusable.

+**SH: I guess this is one of the important re-occuring schemes with respect to funding.
+How do we actually determine, if a community is successful in the context of a proposal/call.

 #### people still feel isolated (especially when disparate in physical location).
 This is particularly the case of the NEUBIAS disconnected (SJ & SH).
 Result:

 > Because as Ḱevin Ottens rightly said during the Desktop Summit 2011 in Berlin: "Community building is family and friendship building."